Samsung/cordova-plugin-toast/README.md

      |-src/ ...................
 Platform dependent modules for the plugin TOAST
      |  |-browser/ ............
 Plugin implementation for the platform `browser`
      |  |-sectv-orsay/ ........
 Plugin implementation for the platform `sectv-orsay`
-     |  `-sectv-tizen/ ........
+     |  |-sectv-tizen/ ........
 Plugin implementation for the platform `sectv-tizen`
+     |  `-tv-webos/ ...........
+Plugin implementation for the platform `tv-webos`
      |-tasks/ ................. custom grunt tasks to build the toast.js
      |-www/ ...................
 Platform independent modules for the plugin TOAST
      |-Gruntfile.js ...........
 Gruntfile to build the toast.js